rekalogika/rekalogika-docs/docs/pivot-table/01-quick-start.md

 ---
-title: Basic Usage
+title: Quick Start
 ---

 First, we need to procure the data.
-For maximum functionality, the result should be properly cubed.
+For maximum functionality, the result should be cubed.
 The following is an example SQL query for PostgreSQL.

 ```sql
 -- name, country, and month are the dimensions, count and sum are the measures.